 OIF hosts a series of online “State of the States” virtual meetings for Intellectual Freedom Committee (IFC) chairs from ALA Chapters and AASL Affiliates.
 These meetings are an opportunity to promote communication and discuss state, local, and national intellectual freedom issues.

-For Freedom to Read support:
+For Freedom to Read Foundation and Merritt Fund Support: